kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 Although it may be beneficial in some circumstances, categorizing continuous data is generally discouraged given the reasons listed above.

 If continuous data is categorized, where should the cut off points be?
-Use recognized cut points if they exist e.g., for BMI >25 to define 'overweight'
+-  Use recognized cut points if they exist, for example define 'overwight' as a BMI >25.
-Adopt cut points used in previous studies
+- Adopt cut points used in previous studies
-Using the sample median makes it hard to compare studies.
+-  Using the sample median makes it hard to compare studies.
+This is because the median value is dependent on the sample, and will be different for every study.
-This is because the median value is dependent on the sample, and will be different for every study Do not perform several analyses and choose that which gives the most convincing result
+- Do not perform several analyses and choose that which gives the most convincing result